davidclin/custom-pc-build/README.md

   - Wireless | Windows 11 will automatically update
   - Chipset | You will need to download latest AMD drivers from ASUS website
-  - Audio | You will need to download the latest Realtec drivers from ASUS website GPU
+  - Audio | You will need to download the latest Realtec drivers from ASUS website
+  - VGA | Windows 11 will automatically update
+GPU
   - Best pratice to do clean install
   - update refresh rate